-The use in anestrus mares of Dopamine antagonists such as Domperidone and Sulpiride have recently been shown to assist in inducing cyclicity4.
+The use in anestrus mares of Dopamine antagonists such as Domperidone and Sulpiride has been shown to assist in inducing cyclicity4.
 Mares must undergo 2 weeks of lighting program followed by 3 more weeks of lighting program, plus receiving the drugs daily.
 This tends to work more

 successfully in locations with milder winter climates.

 Equine FSH (Bioniche Animal Health USA, Inc. Athens, GA, USA, although it should be noted that this is not currently available in the USA) has shown promise for stimulation of early estrus, with twice daily treatment with 12.5 mg eFSH for 15 days resulting in ovulations an average of 11.8 days after commencement of treatment and following hCG treatment.
 None of the control group animals ovulated during that time period.
 Animals producing this result were already in transitional phase5.
 Other (unpublished) research by the same group suggested similar treatment for an average of 5 days (11.3 treatments average) resulted in and average of 2 ovulations at an average of 7.6 days after initial treatment.
 This compared to a single ovulation an average of 34.9 days after onset of treatment in the control group.